 This section presents the budget and displays the responsibilities for the SEP activities.

 Administration

-The Ministry of Finance and Economic Planning will provide the appropriate resources necessary for implementing the SEP, which could be entirely or partially part of the project's budget. (verification between two diagram)
+The Ministry of Finance and Economic Planning will provide the appropriate resources necessary for implementing the SEP, which could be entirely or partially part of the project's budget.
+Either this g) Budget follows: